alexbevi/redmine_knowledgebase/README.md

     bundle install
     rake redmine:plugins:migrate NAME=redmine_knowledgebase

-Upon restarting redmine the Knowledgebase tab will no longer show as one of the tabs on redmine.
-The knowledgebase is now project specific but if you wish to use it like v2.x you can make a project that will just hold knowledgebase articeles.
+Upon restarting Redmine, the Knowledgebase entry will no longer appear as a :top_menu entry.

+The knowledgebase is now project-specific, and therefore must be included in at least one project to work properly.
+If you wish to use it like v2.x, you can make a public project that will only be used to store knowledgebase articles.
 You will need to go into your database now and change the kb_articles and kb_categories project_id to the project id of the knowledgebase project you just created.
 You can find the id in the projects table.

 ### Uninstall